ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT EXECUTE ON CheckExamDate to manager
 GRANT SELECT ON GetStudiesMeetings to manager
-GRANT SELECT ON GetRegisteredApprenticeship to manager GRANT EXECUTE ON GetApprenticeshipStatus to manager GRANT EXECUTE ON ParticipantsLimit to manager
+GRANT SELECT ON GetRegisteredApprenticeship to manager GRANT EXECUTE ON checkApprenticeshipStatus to manager GRANT EXECUTE ON checkParicipantsLimit to manager GRANT EXECUTE ON checkIfStudiesMeetingParticipantsAllowed to manager GRANT SELECT ON GetStudiesMeetingAttendanceList to manager GRANT SELECT ON GetCourseModuleAttendanceList to manager GRANT EXECUTE ON checkIfClientPaid to manager
+GRANT EXECUTE ON CheckIfCourseParticipantsAllowed to manager GRANT SELECT on getExamScores to manager

+GRANT SELECT on clientCourses to manager
-GRANT EXECUTE ON checkIfStudiesMeetingParticipantsAllowed to manager GRANT EXECUTE ON GetStudiesMeetingAttendance to manager GRANT EXECUTE ON GetCourseModuleAttendanceList to manager GRANT EXECUTE ON GetProductName to manager
+GRANT EXECUTE on checkExamMaxPoints to manager
+GRANT EXECUTE on CheckApprenticeshipStatus to manager GRANT EXECUTE on checkParicipantsLimit to manager GRANT SELECT ON getPaymentHistory to manager

 GRANT EXECUTE ON uspAddApprenticeship to manager
 GRANT EXECUTE ON uspAddUser to manager